-Medications may be required to control aggressive or agitated behaviors that are dangerous to the person or to those around them.
+Medications may be required to control aggressive or agitated behaviors that are dangerous to the patients or to those around them.
 These are usually given in very low doses, with adjustment as required.

 Some people with delirium may benefit from hearing aids, glasses, or cataract surgery.

 Formal psychiatric treatment may be necessary.
-Behavior modification might be helpful for some people to control unacceptable or dangerous behaviors.
-This consists of rewarding appropriate or positive behaviors and ignoring inappropriate behaviors (within the bounds of safety).
+Behavior modification might help some people control unacceptable or dangerous behaviors.
+This technique consists of rewarding appropriate or positive behaviors and ignoring inappropriate behaviors (within the bounds of safety).
 Reality orientation, with repeated reinforcement of environmental and other cues, may help reduce disorientation.

 Acute disorders that cause delirium may coexist with chronic disorders that cause dementia.
 Acute brain syndromes are potentially reversible with treatment of the underlying cause.
 Delirium often lasts only about one week, although it may take several weeks for cognitive function to return to normal levels.
 Full recovery is common.